Awayfaring/Awayfaring.github.io/docs/Projects/LookingGlass.md

 ---
 ### Quick Introduction

-This was a project developed by me and 3 other people for a club at school.
+This project was developed by me and 3 other people for a Synaptech, a club at UW.
 We sought to answer the question "How do people process images of strangers vs familiar people differently?".
-Over the course of a year we created the entire project, ran tests and gathered data, and presented our data at a research presentation at UW.
+Over the course of a year we created a repeatable experiment, created/gathered the necessary hardware and software and ran tests to gather data.
+In the end we were able to cumulate our findings into a poster which we presented at a research symposium at UW.

 ---
 ### My Story